Table of Contents

 Course-related sites must protect student contributions

 Sites.temple.edu is not a course management system, and, as such, does not offer the inherent privacy settings and other features provided by a course management system like Blackboard.
-So, please, use Blackboard as your primary course management system.
+Please use Blackboard as your primary course management system.
 If you use site.temple.edu for collaboration with students, choose a privacy setting appropriate for protecting your students’ contributions.

 Web Site and blog names are subject to review

-Web site and blog names are provided on a first-come, first-served basis, but they are subject to review.
-Taking the name of a known campus entity for which you are not an authorized representative is prohibited and will result in the eventual loss of that Web site.
+Web site and blog names are provided on a first-come, first-served basis, and are subject to review.
+Taking the name of a known campus entity for which you are not an authorized representative is prohibited and will result in the loss of that web site.
 Inappropriate names are not permitted.

 Redirects must adhere to university policy and gain approval

 Content on sites.temple.edu may obtain a redirect if the content is sponsored by an official university department or administrative unit and approval is gained by the Temple University Web Committee.
 Content redirects must adhere to the university domain name policy.
-To initiate a request, submit a ticket at tuhelp.temple.edu.
+To initiate a request, submit a TUHelp request.
 Redirects for faculty, staff or student blogs or for student organizations will not be issued.